JeremyCEY/DSAI-Project/README.md

 # A137 Team 4 - _Uncover the secrets of sleep_

 ## About
-This is a Mini-Project for SC1015 (Introduction to Data Science and Artificial Intelligence) which focuses on sleep efficiency from [Sleep Efficiency Dataset](https://www.kaggle.com/datasets/equilibriumm/sleep-efficiency).
+This is a mini-project on Data Science for SC1015 (Introduction to Data Science and Artificial Intelligence) which focuses on sleep efficiency.
 For detailed walkthrough, please view the source code in order from:

 1. [Data Preprocessing](https://github.com/McSpicyWifBacon/DSAI-Project/blob/main/data-preprocessing.ipynb)
 2. [Exploratory Data Analysis](https://github.com/McSpicyWifBacon/DSAI-Project/blob/main/eda.ipynb)